The War Room: 2008 Democratic primary controversy

 In late April 2008, a clip from the film was posted on YouTube that purported to show former Clinton administration official (and supporter of then-presidential candidate Hillary Clinton) Mickey Kantor saying to Carville and Stephanopoulos, "Look at Indiana, wait, wait – look at Indiana.
 42-40.
 It doesn’t matter if we win.
 Those people are shit.
 Excuse me."
 Another erroneous interpretation of the clip alleged that Kantor said, "How would you like to be a worthless white nigger?".

 On May 2, 2008, Kantor claimed that the footage had been doctored, and shortly thereafter D.A.
 Pennebaker claimed that Kantor had actually said "Those people must be shitting in the White House."
 The doctored footage and false allegations against Kantor were discussed in the Return of the War Room, a 2008 sequel made by Pennebaker and Hegedus.

 Reception and legacy

 Box office

-As it was only screened at few locations, the film grossed $901,668 at the box office.
+As it was screened at only a few locations, the film grossed $901,668 at the box office.